-The exam takes around six weeks of preparation, so we’d recommend booking the test for a time where you know you’ll have this length of time to prep beforehand.
+Ideally, you should be doing UCAT prep for at least six weeks in advance of the test – so we recommend booking your test for a date where you know you’ll have this length of time for prep beforehand.

-For example, if you have a family holiday booked early July, it may not be a good idea to book your UCAT ANZ the day you get back as you won’t have had much time to prepare!
-If you have a part-time job, think about how you can fit this around your UCAT ANZ prep, so you can give yourself as much time as possible.
+If you have a family holiday booked for early July, it isn’t wise to book your UCAT ANZ for the day after you get back, because you won’t have had much time to prepare!
+If you have a part-time job, think about how you can be organised and fit your UCAT prep around this.

 Loading More Content